2023 Most Popular Online History Schools in Michigan

 The following school tops our list of the Most Popular Online History Colleges.

 Our analysis found University of Michigan - Flint to be the most popular school for history students who want to pursue an online degree in Michigan.
-Located in the small city of Flint, UM Flint is a public college with a moderately-sized student population.
+Located in the small city of Flint, UM Flint is a public school with a medium-sized student population.

-Explore all the Most Popular History Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Most Popular History Colleges in the Great Lakes Area or other specific states within that region.

 More History Rankings in Michigan